kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

-# Predict on a InferenceService with transformer using Torchserve
+# Deploy InferenceService with Transformer using TorchServe Runtime

 Please refer to [transformer example on website doc repo](https://github.com/kserve/website/tree/main/docs/modelserving/v1beta1/transformer/torchserve_image_transformer#deploy-the-inferenceservice-with-rest-predictor)

-## Testing with a local transformer & predictor in Kubernetes (Kserve developer guide)
+## Testing with a local transformer & predictor in Kubernetes (KServe developer guide)

 If you are making changes to the code and would like to test running a transformer on your local machine with the predictor running in Kubernetes,